mail2thota/ansible_provision/ansible/README.md

- postgres[hosts]|{name: agent1-ambariagent.example.com,ip:10.11.12.7}| hostnames of the manchines used by ansible to setup postgress server activemq[ansible_host_group]|activemq|ansible host group name on which activemq will be setup activemq[hosts]|{name: agent1-ambariagent.example.com,ip:10.11.12.7}| hostnames of the manchines used by ansible to setup  activemq
+ postgres[hosts]|{name: agent1-ambariagent.example.com,ip:10.11.12.7}| hostnames of the manchines used by ansible to setup postgress server activemq[ansible_host_group]|activemq|ansible host group name on which activemq will be setup activemq[hosts]|{name: agent1-ambariagent.example.com,ip:10.11.12.7}| hostnames of the manchines used by ansible to setup  activemq apache-server[ansible_host_group]|apache-server|ansible host group name on which apache server will be setup apache-server[hosts]|{name: agent1-ambariagent.example.com,ip:10.11.12.7}| hostnames of the manchines used by ansible to setup  apache server

 All the above mentioned Variables are mandatory and the default  [config](https://engineering/bitbucket/projects/TA/repos/mdr_platform_bare_metal/browse/ansible/ambari-hdp/roles/pre-config/config.yml) file and user needs to update as per his enviromnent specific Configurations before start using it.

 ## Service ports